How Much Income an Immigrant's Sponsor Needs to Show According to the Poverty Guidelines

-The Poverty Guidelines chart changes regularly.
+The Poverty Guidelines chart changes yearly.
 The federal government usually updates it in February or March of each year, and the immigration authorities start to follow it two months later.
 When you attend your visa or green card interview, you will have to meet the most current guidelines.

 How Many People Will the Sponsor Be Supporting?